Listed below are some frequently asked questions. If you can't find the answer to your question, contact Residence Life.

 You will use the username and password that you previously activated.
 Once you have successfully logged in, you will see a set of External Applications.
 You should click on the A-State Housing Portal icon and it will direct you to the application process.
 In order to successfully complete the electronic application, you are encouraged to read and follow directions on each screen in the portal.

-When/Where do I pay the $100 housing deposit?
+When/Where do I pay the $100 housing pre-payment?

-You are encouraged to pay the deposit as early as possible.
+You are encouraged to pay the pre-payment as early as possible.
 You have four payment options:

 To pay in person, visit the Cashier’s Window on the second floor of the Carl R. Reng Student Union.
 The Cashier’s Window hours of operation are Monday – Friday 8:00 AM – 4:30 PM except recognized holidays.